William Gilmore Simms collection of Henry and John Laurens papers

 Custodial History

-This collection was purchased from W. Gilmore Simms of South Carolina and donated to the Long Island Historical Society (now the Brooklyn Historical Society) in 1868.
+This collection was purchased from William Gilmore Simms of South Carolina by the Long Island Historical Society in 1868.
 After being transcribed, the papers were sold in 1960.
-As such, this collection now consists of transcriptions of the papers originally donated to LIHS.

 About this Guide